Welcome to Explicit Wealth! A place, where ignited minds come to get healthy and wealthy!

 Although this service is technically a loan, these are not registered lenders, and they are not registered lenders, and they position themselves as payment services.

-As for the instant loan apps behind the recent spate of suicides, a lot of what these apps were doing was in breach of all the RBI guidelines on lending.
+As for the instant loan apps behind the recent spate of suicides, many of what these apps were doing were in breach of all the RBI guidelines on lending.

 They are not licensed as NBFCs and were outside the remit of the RBI.

 There have always been leaders who operate outside the remit of the RBI, but technology has enabled them to get a greater reach more quickly.

 Even these unauthorised apps have to plug into the banking system to move money, and a proper “Know Your Customer”(KYC) process would prevent that from happening.

 Most of the instant loan apps don’t ask for KYC even though it’s an essential RBI requirement.